wouterds/dotfiles/README.md

 ## Prerequisites

-Have Xcode installed & homebrew correctly setup.
+- Xcode installed
+- Homebrew installed
+- Logged in into App Store